TestGorilla LogoTestGorilla Logo

 What does a cognitive ability test measure?

-You can use cognitive ability tests in recruitment to assess skills like:
+You can use cognitive ability tests in recruitment to assess skills such as:

 • Attention to detail: How closely does a candidate pay attention to detail when processing new information?